robertmuth/Cwerg/FrontEndDocs/tutorial.md

 | ROTR   | >>>      | bitwise rotate right      |
 | ROTL   | <<<      | bitwise rotate left       |
 | PDELTA | &-&      | pointer difference        |

++, -, *, /. % for signed and unsigned integers have wrap-around
+sematics and do not trap on overflow.

+The main additions to C are: MIN, MAX, ROTL, ROTR which are directly supported by the backend.

 Note, operator precedence has yet to be finalized